 APA Style does have a chapter on bias-free writing (pp. 131-49) and a section on “Citing Traditional Knowledge and Oral Traditions of Indigenous People” (pp. 260-61).
 They also have a webpage on citing Indigenous Knowledge Keepers.
 This can be a good place to start.
 However, these recommendations are still limited and written from a Western academic point of view.

-- The Four Feather Writing Guide published by Royal Roads University in accordance with Costal Salish Tradition, especially the Cowichan Nation (shared through Elder Shirley Alphonse) and SC’I ÁNEW̱ Nation (shared through Elder Nadine Charles).
+- The Four Feather Writing Guide published by Royal Roads University is a student writing guide based in Costal Salish Traditions, especially those of the Cowichan Nation (shared through Elder Shirley Alphonse) and SC’I ÁNEW̱ Nation (shared through Elder Nadine Charles).

-- Simon Fraser University and Norquest College Library webpages which provide examples of APA-style in-text citations and reference entries for citing Elders.
+- Simon Fraser University and Norquest College Library provide further examples of APA-style in-text citations and reference entries for citing Elders.

 - Your local Indigenous Knowledge Keepers and Elders.

 - Your institution’s Indigenous Services/Department, and/or staff/faculty, provided it is in their job description or interest to support you in this manner.